Special Needs Planning

 Types of Special Needs Trusts

 In order to determine which type of special needs trust to establish, you must understand how both work.

 First Party Special Needs Trusts are trusts funded with the assets of a person with disabilities who is currently receiving needs-based government assistance or may get it in the future.
 These assets are likely the result of winning or settling a lawsuit, receiving and unprotected gift or inheritance, or some other windfall such as winning the lottery.
 Because the assets already belong to that person with disabilities, actions should be taken quickly to insulate these assets from the person with disabilities.
 First Party Special Needs Trusts are created by the parent, grandparent guardian, or the court.
 Under a new law that passed in 2016, a disabled person with capacity can now sometimes create his or her own First Party Special Needs Trust.
 First Party Special Needs Trusts are also sometimes called (d)(4)(A) Trusts or Court Created Disability Trusts.

 Third Party Special Needs Trusts

 Third Party Special Needs Trusts are funded by the assets of a person other than the person with disabilities, such as a parent, grandparent, sibling, or friend.
-A Third-Party Special Needs Trust can be incorporated into a Will or revocable living trust.
+A Third-Party Special Needs Trust can be incorporated into a Will or Revocable Living Trust.
 It can also be created as a standalone trust.
 A standalone trust is most often used where multiple persons will be contributing assets to the trust.
 An example might be a grandmother leaving an inheritance to her disabled grandson and that child’s parents also leaving an inheritance to him or her.
-By incorporating a special needs trust into their estate plan, these persons can leave an inheritance for their special needs loved one without fear of loss of needs-based government assistance such as SSI and Medi-Cal.
+By incorporating a special needs trust into their estate plan, these persons can leave an inheritance for their special needs loved one without fear of loss of needs-based government assistance such as SSI and Medicaid.

 We Are Uniquely Qualified To Assist You